KaanIsmet/TradeInsight/README.md

   - Interactive charts with historical data and multiple time frame options.
   - Technical indicators like Moving Averages (SMA, EMA), RSI, MACD, and Bollinger Bands.
   - Customizable dashboards for tracking user-selected stocks.

-= **Integrated Notes Taking
-  - Interactive Notes taking feature that allows users to write reports on stock data, document methodologies, assumptions, and steps taken during data analysis, or write technical documentation for tools, data pipelines, or workflows.
-  - Ability to create interactive links within the notes, so that analysts can easily search stocks, articles ,urls, or graphs.
 - **Company News and Articles**
   - Real-time news articles about companies fetched from financial news APIs.
   - Sentiment analysis of news articles (positive, negative, neutral) to understand market sentiment.